Zero-turn mower: Steering

 For most zero-turn mowers today, steering is simply changing the speeds of the drive tires, a method called differential steering.
 The tire speed is controlled by two levers that protrude on either side of the driver and typically extend over the lap (aka. lap bars).
 It is not that different from steering a shopping cart.
 When both levers are pushed forward simultaneously with the same force, the mower moves forward; when both levers are pulled back simultaneously with the same force, the mower moves backward.
-Push one lever more than the other and the mower makes a gentle turn.
-Push one lever forward and pull the other back and the mower pivots from the drive wheels, creating a zero-radius turn.
+Pushing one lever more than the other causes the mower to make a gentle turn.
+Pushing one lever forward and pulling the other back pivots the mower about its center by driving its wheels in opposite directions, creating a zero-radius turn.